 What They Found

-HBO improved blood flow, enhanced vascular density, and reduced apoptosis in ischemic calf muscles of high-fat diet-fed mice.
+HBO improved blood flow, enhanced vascular density, and reduced apoptosis in ischaemic calf muscles of high-fat diet-fed mice.
 In vitro, HBO restored cell proliferation, migration, and tube formation in human umbilical vein endothelial cells, reducing mitochondrial dysfunction and reactive oxygen species.
 These benefits were reversed by a SIRT1 inhibitor, indicating HBO's effects are primarily through SIRT1 activation.

 Canadian Relevance